Key features

 , we recommend replacing it with the more specific import from@sveltejs/adapter-netlify

 .
-This ensures that SvelteKit will select the correct adapter module in all development environments, including local development.Create a
+This ensures that SvelteKit will select the correct adapter module in all development environments, including local development.Alternatively, you can use

 netlify.toml